 PR Gets a College Degree

-People aren’t stupid (as much as we might like to think they are.)
-Outright lies can only take so much scrutiny before they are abandoned.
+People aren’t stupid (as much as we might like to think so.)
+Outright lies can only withstand so much scrutiny before being abandoned.
 With OxyContin for example, independent researchers found that Purdue Pharma knowingly lied about the addictive nature of its flagship drug.
-That led to billions of dollars in settlements.
+Eventually, that led to billions of dollars in settlements.

-Eventually, even the most convincing lies succumb to the truth.
+Even the most convincing lies succumb to the truth.
 It’s the one thing you can’t change.
+Or can you?

 What if you could redefine truth to blame victims instead of corporations?
 What if you could tackle science head-on?
-As it turns out, you can, and you do it by fighting fire with fire.
+As it turns out, fighting fire with fire is effective.

 Science Is Expensive

 One PR tactic focuses on funding science.
-It’s great for optics, and any costs can be written off when tax time rolls around.
-But they don't just fund any science; they fund the right science.
+It’s great for optics, and all costs are written off when tax time rolls around.
+But you can't just fund any science; it has to be the right science.

-If a study finds your product to be harmful, fund a different study using a new sample set for a more favorable result.
+If a study finds your product to be harmful, fund a different study with a new sample set for a better result.
 If a reputable journal won’t publish your study, pay a journal that will.
-Hell, start your own if you have to!
+Hell, start your own!

 Case in Point: Syngenta

-In 1958, a weed killer was invented that went on to become one of the most popular herbicides in the world.
-It was called atrazine, and in 2002, its owner Syngenta hired an endocrinologist to test it for EPA reapproval.
-That endocrinologist’s name was Dr. Tyrone Hayes.
+In 1958, a weed killer was invented that would become one of the most popular herbicides in the world.
+Atrazine, as it was called, was a hit, so when it was up for EPA reapproval in 2002, patent owner Syngenta hired an endocrinologist named Dr. Tyrone Hayes to do the testing.

-Syngenta had already run tests for toxic, carcinogenic effects and found nothing, so Dr. Hayes didn’t expect to make any groundbreaking discoveries.
-But what wasn’t toxically carcinogenic was more than able to cause serious harm to the endocrine system.
+Since Syngenta found nothing in previous tests for toxins or carcinogens, Dr. Hayes didn’t expect to make any groundbreaking discoveries.
+But what wasn’t toxic or carcinogenic was plenty able to seriously harm to the endocrine system.

-Dr. Hayes found that frogs exposed to hitherto insignificant levels of atrazine developed ambiguous genitalia — male genetically but female physically.
-They couldn’t reproduce, answering a question of why amphibians seemed to be dying off faster and faster.
+Dr. Hayes found that frogs exposed to even insignificant levels of atrazine would develop ambiguous genitalia — genetically male but physically female.
+They couldn’t reproduce, which answered a mystery of why amphibians seemed to be dying off faster and faster.
 Extinction loomed on the horizon.

 6 of One, Half a Dozen of the Other

-Like any good scientist, Dr. Hayes eagerly alerted Syngenta to take appropriate safety measures moving forward.
-Atrazine had to be recalled to keep more damage from being done.
+Like any good scientist, Dr. Hayes alerted Syngenta to take appropriate safety measures moving forward.
+Atrazine must be recalled to prevent further harm.

-Syngenta began funding all kinds of research disputing the idea that atrazine feminized frogs.
-Checking for slightly different conditions, using frogs that don't respond to hormones, and the studies are convincing.
-They appear to utilize all proper procedures required for good science, and Syngenta’s website is full of evidence claiming atrazine is totally safe.
+Syngenta waged a full-scale campaign to combat the idea that atrazine feminized frogs.
+They funded alternative research under slightly different conditions with frogs that don't respond to hormones, and the studies are convincing.
+With all the hallmarks of proper scientific procedure, Syngenta’s website is full of evidence claiming atrazine is totally safe.

 They didn’t just argue Dr. Hayes’ findings — they denied them outright.
-For years, Syngenta’s corporate science kept the EPA from taking any protective measures (what does the P stand for then?), but they couldn't fool the world.
-Atrazine was banned in the European Union, as well as many other areas where the pesticide was found to be as dangerous as Dr. Hayes claimed.
+For years, Syngenta’s corporate science kept the EPA from taking protective measures, but they couldn't fool the world.
+Atrazine was eventually banned in the European Union, as well as many other areas where the pesticide was found to be as dangerous as Dr. Hayes claimed.

 This Shit Happens All the Time

 Atrazine and glyphosate are the two most common pesticides in the world.
-Both are linked to major health risks, and both have parent companies that do their darnedest to bury that information.
-Like Syngenta, Monsanto — RoundUp’s parent company — funded their own research that glyphosate is not the cancer-causing boogeyman its accusers make it out to be.
+Both are linked to major health risks, and both of their parent companies work hard to bury that information.
+Like Syngenta, Monsanto — RoundUp’s parent company — funded their own research that glyphosate is not the cancer-causing boogeyman researchers make it out to be.